Lyecocoworld/AxiomFolia/README.md

 ## TIPS

-**Axiom works in singleplayer but not when I connect to a multiplayer server running the Axiom Paper / Folia Plugin.
-What gives?**
+To use axiom in your Folia / Folia fork server, along side downloading the Axiom Folia plugin you have to :

-First, the player must be an op on the server.
+- Be an op on the server.
 If the player does not have op permissions, run `/op <playername>`.
 This player must then disconnect from the server and reconnect.

-If you're using an alternative solution for permission management, you must give players the `axiom.default` permission.
+ - If you're using an alternative solution for permission management, you must give players the `axiom.default` permission.

-If players continue to have issues, they can run the `/whynoaxiom` command for more information.
+ - If players continue to have issues, they can run the `/whynoaxiom` command for more information.